Samuel Blommaert: Early career

-"to explore the whole of the coast : as far as the Straits of Magellanes, on the chance of finding an opening that might allow a passage to the South-sea; and on such opening being found, to run into and through the same, in order to discover whether they could in such manner get into the South-sea; should such passage to the South-sea have been found, they had orders to return home forthwith, but in case adverse circumstances should prevent them from doing so, they were to run on for the East Indies."
+"to explore the whole of the coast : as far as the Strait of Magellanes, on the chance of finding an opening that might allow a passage to the South-sea; and on such opening being found, to run into and through the same, in order to discover whether they could in such manner get into the South-sea; should such passage to the South-sea have been found, they had orders to return home forthwith, but in case adverse circumstances should prevent them from doing so, they were to run on for the East Indies."

-Around 1619 he settled on Keizersgracht and bought a lot (30x170 ft) where a new house was built, next to Laurens Reael.
-In 1620 Isaac Coymans, a broker, became his brother-in-law.
+Around 1619, he bought a lot of 30x170 ft on the Keizersgracht, where a new house was built, and he settled next to Laurens Reael.
+In 1620, Isaac Coymans, a broker, became his brother-in-law.